 In Dubai, the Gulf State mega-city situated in one of the hottest parts of the world, the benefits of evaporative cooling have long been known.

-Cloud Cast works by creating mobile responsive clouds that follow people as they move under a canopy.
 An array of responsive nebulizers is guided by sophisticated motion sensing, creating a personal climate for each person that walks under it.

 Dubai - with its vast shopping malls and indoor leisure centers -- is currently one of the world's biggest consumers of power for air-conditioning.